- Home

 - Wheezing

 The process of digestion is designed to break down our foods into their smallest parts, which are known as amino acids.
-These amino acids are then absorbed by white blood cells called enterocytes.
-When proteins are not properly broken down during digestion, these enterocytes see them as intruders and attack.
-Over time the response of these cells becomes more aggressive and symptoms intensify.
+These amino acids are then absorbed by gut cells called enterocytes.
+When proteins aren't properly broken down during digestion, these enterocytes see them as intruders and attack.
+Over time, the response of these cells becomes more aggressive and symptoms intensify.

 Novel ingredients, which are proteins and carbohydrates that are not common in the dog’s current diet, are generally used for an elimination diet.
-All of the ingredients in your dog's current food should be avoided when determining the proper replacement food.
+All the ingredients in your dog’s current food should be avoided when determining the proper replacement of food.
+This includes treats and dental sticks.

-If the symptoms are caused by an allergy, a properly implemented elimination diet will cause them to cease.
-Once this has occurred, extra ingredients will be slowly added into the diet until the allergen is identified.
-During this time, it is essential to ensure your dog does not ingest anything other than the food used for the elimination diet.
+During this time, it’s essential to ensure your dog does not ingest anything other than the food used for the elimination diet.
 A single treat with the allergen can cause the allergy to resurface.
-Sources to avoid include:

 - Cow hooves